arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 ZMQ or UDP if we value simplicity.
 That process is then responsible for delivery of events to the external service.
 This is a common pattern in business metrics solutions.
-Application can send hugh number of events to the process who is responsible for aggregation and periodicaly sends aggregated data further.
+Application can send huge number of events to the process who is responsible for aggregation and periodically sends aggregated data further.

-There could be benefits of using such architecutre for exception delivery.
-The middle process is a very good candidate to put in the responsibility of doing retries with exponential backof strategy.
+There could be benefits of using such architecture for exception delivery.
+The middle process is a very good candidate to put in the responsibility of doing retries with exponential backoff strategy.

 ### The good parts

-* Rails application can use UDP to asynchronously send data to the middle process which is still in the same network infrastracture so it has very high probability of being delivered.
+* Rails application can use UDP to asynchronously send data to the middle process which is still in the same network infrastructure so it has very high probability of being delivered.
 * The middle process can be responsible for retries.
 * No problem of lost messages when Rails app is restarted during deploy